-- 111. (1) An inspector shall not give to another person any information he acquires in carring out his functions whether directly or indirectly unless it is necessary inorder to carry out the inspector's functions under this part. - (2) Subsection (1) shall not apply to the giving of information- - (a) to a court in the course of legal proceedings; - (b) pursuant to an order of a court; - (c) to the extent reasonably required to enable the investigation or the enforcement of the Act;
+- 72No.Consumer Protection Act2020 - Cofidentiality.
+110. (1) An inspector shall not give to another person any information he acquires in carring out his functions whether directly or indirectly unless it is necessary inorder to carry out the inspector's functions under this part.

+(2) Subsection (1) shall not apply to the giving of information-

+- (a) to a court in the course of legal proceedings; - (b) pursuant to an order of a court; - (c) to the extent reasonably required to enable the investigation or the enforcement of the Act; - (d) with the written authority of the Chief Executive Officer; or - (e) with the written authority of the person to whom the information relates.

-- (d) with the written authority of the Chief Executive Officer: or - with the written authority of the person to whom the information relates. - 112.
-(1) This section shall apply to a person who has made a Commission claim or representation promoting, or apparently intended to promote claims to be the supply, or possible supply, of goods or services by the person or substantiated. another person.
+Commission may require claims to be substantiated.
+111. (1) This section shall apply to a person who has made a claim or representation promoting, or apparently intended to promote the supply, or possible supply, of goods or services by the person or another person.

-- (2) The Commission may give the person who made the claim or representation a written notice that requires the person to do one or more of the following- - (a) give information or produce documents to the Commission that could be capable of substantiating or supporting the claim or representation; - (b) give information or produce documents to the Commission that could be capable of substantiating- - (i) the quantities in which and the period for which; - (ii) the person or other person is or will be able to make such a supply- - (c) give information or produce documents to the Commission that are of a kind specified in the notice within 21 days after the notice is given to the person who made the claim or representation.
+(2) The Commission may give the person who made the claim or representation a written notice that requires the person to do one or more of the following-

+(a) give information or produce documents to the Commission that could be capable of substantiating or supporting the claim or representation; No.

+- Consumer Protection Act - (b) give information or produce documents to the Commission that could be capable of substantiating- - (i) the quantities in which and the period for which; - (ii) the person or other person is or will be able to make such a supply- - (c) give information or produce documents to the Commission that are of a kind specified in the notice within 21 days after the notice is given to the person who made the claim or representation. - (3) The notice shall- - (a) name the person to whom it is given; and - (b) specify the claim or representation to which it relates.

-- (3) The notice shall- - (a) name the person to whom it is given; and - (b) specify the claim or representation to which it relates. - (4) The notice may relate to more than one claim or representation that the person has made.
+(4) The notice may relate to more than one claim or representation that the person has made.